-Mr. Selz is a founding partner of Frankfurt Kurnit Klein & Selz focusing on entertainment law, copyright and trademark counseling, and motion picture, television, new media and publishing matters.
-In addition to transactional work from development through production and distribution, Mr. Selz focuses on mergers and acquisitions, tax-advantaged financing, secured transactions, private placements and public offerings, and other complex corporate work involving entertainment industry and intellectual property assets.
-Mr. Selz is the co-author of the Entertainment Law Treatise, 1st and 2nd Editions, Shepard's/ McGraw-Hill, 1983-2000, and of Entertainment Law, Casebook, 1st and 2nd Editions, Matthew-Bender, 1984, 1997.
-He has been Adjunct Professor of Law at New York University School of Law, and is a member of the Association of the Bar of the City of New York (Member, Copyright Committee, 1978-1981) and the American Bar Association (Member: Section on Patent, Trademark and Copyright Law; Entertainment and Sports Industries Forum Committee, 1979-Present).
-Mr. Selz was a director of the Independent Feature Project (1986 - 2001), and continues as General Counsel to the organization.
-Prior to founding the firm, Mr. Selz worked in the entertainment department at Paul, Weiss, Rifkind, Wharton & Garrison, and was associated for three years, doing entertainment work, with Emil, Kobrin, Klein & Garbus.
-He is a graduate of Cornell University (BA, 1968) and Yale University (JD, 1971).
+Thomas Selz is a founding partner of Frankfurt Kurnit Klein & Selz, where his areas of expertise include entertainment law, copyright and trademark counseling, and motion picture, television, new media, and publishing matters.
+In addition to transactional work from development through production and distribution, Selz focuses on mergers and acquisitions, tax-advantaged financing, secured transactions, private placements and public offerings, and other complex corporate work involving entertainment industry and intellectual property assets.
+Prior to founding the firm, Selz worked in the entertainment department at Paul, Weiss, Rifkind, Wharton & Garrison, and was an associate for three years doing entertainment work at Emil, Kobrin, Klein & Garbus.